 Vaishali is a Buddhist town in the state of Bihar.
 Many ancient holy texts mention this city in their scriptures.
-In this holy city Gautama Buddha delivered his final sermon before he attained Parinirvana.
-Ananda stupa near the Ashoka Pillar in Kolhua was constructed to honour this event.
+In this holy city, Gautama Buddha delivered his final sermon before he attained Parinirvana.
+Ananda stupa near the Ashoka Pillar in Kolhua was constructed to honor this event.
 The Pillar of Ashoka which is a major tourist attraction in the city was built during the reign of Mauryan emperor Ashoka.
-This lion pillar made of polished sandstone have Buddhist inscriptions and is also the national emblem.
+This lion pillar made of polished sandstone has Buddhist inscriptions and is also the national emblem.
 Kutugarasala Vihara located in the vicinity was the monastery where Buddha stayed many times.
 Coronation Tank or Abhishek Pushkaran was the place where monks used to take a holy dip in the waters.

 Vishwa Shanti Stupa, also known as World Peace Pagoda has gleaming golden glass statues.
 This 125 feet tall domed structure was built by the Nipponzan Myohoji sect of Buddhists.
 The stupa is the epitome of harmony and tranquility.

 Ashoka Pillar: Ashoka Pillar also known as the Lion Pillar is one of the most important tourist destinations in Vaishali.
-It is near Aanand Stupa and was built by the Emperor Ashoka.
+It is near Aanand Stupa and was built by Emperor Ashoka.
 It is believed that Buddha delivered his last sermon here and hence an important point for the Buddhists.

-Buddha Stupa I and II: This stupa is one among the eight original stupas built on the corporeal remains of Buddha, therefore, is highly revered by the followers of the Buddhist faith.
+Buddha Stupa I and II: This stupa is one among the eight original stupas built on the corporeal remains of Buddha, therefore, it is highly revered by the followers of the Buddhist faith.
 It is a historical gem and more focus should be paid on its maintenance.

-Ananda Stupa: It’s a place where second Buddhist Council was convened in 383 BC by King Kolaska.
+Ananda Stupa: It’s a place where the second Buddhist Council was convened in 383 BC by King Kolaska.